 The best restaurants in Austin have gained national attention for everything from tacos and brisket to southern food and sushi.

-Since moving to Austin in April 2016, I've spent a lot of time eating out solo, with friends, and on dates.
+Since moving to Austin, Texas, I've spent a lot of time dining solo, with friends, and on dates.

-My list of Austin's best restaurants is based on personal experience.
-It's subjective.
-And because I haven't been everywhere (yet), it is subject to change.
+My list of Austin's best restaurants is based on personal experience, and because I haven't been everywhere (yet), it's subject to change.

 And as anyone following Feastio on Instagram knows, I have a sweet tooth.
-So, I pay extra attention to dessert menus.
+So, I pay special attention to dessert menus.

 Austin's Best Restaurants

-Nominated for Best Chef in the Southwest (2018) by the James Beard Foundation (JBF), Chef Michael Fojtasek delivers a tour de force of modern southern cuisine at Olamaie.
+Nominated for Best Chef in the Southwest (2018) by the James Beard Foundation, Chef Michael Fojtasek delivers a tour de force of modern southern cuisine at Olamaie.

 The restaurant is housed in a charming white bungalow.
 The interior is intimate without being too dark — essential given how beautifully the dishes are presented.